 To get the Lightning Spear spell, players need to teleport to the Artist’s Shack.
 Once there, at a short distance, they would notice a knight in golden armor.
 Players simply need to defeat him to get a prayerbook.
 Beware, though, before approaching him, make sure you are all ready and expect a tough fight from one.

 Once defeated, simply head back to the church of vows and give the prayer book to the Big Turtle there.
 After which, players would be able to buy the Lightning Spear Faith-Based incantations.
-Also, you might find our Elden Ring Bolt of Gransax Build guide an interesting read.

 The Lightning Spear Faith-Based incantation is a great spell for both the early game and the mid-game.
 It is fairly easy to obtain as well.
 It only requires 17 faith to be used, which is extremely good for the damage it deals.